 UMass Law is committed to providing equal access to a quality legal education for all students.
-Any students who feel they may need an accommodation based on the impact of a documented disability should set up a meeting with Wendi Chaka, Director of UMass Dartmouth’s Center for Access and Success: 508.999.8711 or email@example.com.
+Any students who feel they may need an accommodation based on the impact of a documented disability should set up a meeting with Wendi Chaka, Director of UMass Dartmouth’s Office of Student Accessibility Services: 508.999.8711 or firstname.lastname@example.org.

 At that meeting, the student will provide recent documentation from a qualified health care provider that describes the functional limitation to learning that the disability creates.